 "undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or guidance".

-Internal audit services for the County Council are provided by the Internal Audit Team within the Resources Directorate.
+Internal Audit Services for the County Council are provided by the Risk and Assurance Service of the Resources Group.

 Definitions